 Investigate ePHI system security breaches, and, in consultation with the Privacy Officer and the Director of Compliance (or their designees), and administer appropriate sanctions related to security violations; and

-Facilitate a process for Individuals to file a complaint regarding the Covered Entity’s Security Policies or the handling of EPHI by a Covered Entity HIPAA health care component., including ensuring that the complaint and its disposition are appropriately documented and handled.
+Facilitate a process for Individuals to file a complaint regarding the Covered Entity’s Security Policies or the handling of ePHI by a Covered Entity HIPAA health care component, including ensuring that the complaint and its disposition are appropriately documented and handled.

 [Include the following if applicable.
 If not applicable, this section should be deleted, and all references to “Department HIPAA Security Liaisons should be deleted throughout] [Department HIPAA Security Liaisons.
 Each Department shall name a HIPAA Security Liaison.
 The Department HIPAA Security Liaison is responsible for assisting the HIPAA Security Officer in ensuring that the Department: